joaobrosin/cookfy/README.md

 ---

 ## 📝 About
 The **Cookfy** project is a recipe platform developed during a challenge for a startup.
+It uses an random user API to change the user page information for each page reload.

 ---
 ## 🚀 Technologies